aionescu/oplang/README.md

 The program's toplevel (i.e. `main()` function) initializes the first cell to 0, pushes it to the stack, then calls `a` 3 times, then pops the value from the stack and prints it.

 For more sample programs, see the [Samples](Samples/) folder.

+The recommended file extension for OpLang programs is `*.op`.

 ## Compiler Internals